ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

         Example: An internal consistency check to verify service integrity.

-Service must remain available during all of these operation.
+    - All other numbers are reserved.

-All other number are reserved.
+Service must remain available during the monitor, regardless of level.

 It is recommended that if a requested level is not implemented, the RA should perform the next lower level supported.